isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bugs-vs-other-pests/index.md

 layout: post
 ---

 When it comes to dealing with pests in your home, it is important to correctly identify the type of infestation you are dealing with.
-[Bed](https://pestpolicy.com/how-much-do-bed-bug-exterminators-cost/) bugs are one of the most notorious household pests, but they are not the only ones that can cause discomfort or damage.
+[Bed](https://pestpolicy.com/how-much-do-bed-bug-exterminators-cost/)bugs are one of the most notorious household pests, but they are not the only ones that can cause discomfort or damage.

 In this article, we will compare bed bugs with other common household pests, including their behavior, signs of infestation, and methods of control.